Ordinary Time: September 20th

 —Excerpted from the A Calendar of Saints by James Bentley

-Symbols and Representation: crucifix; stag; oven; white stag on a rock, with a crucifix between antlers; boar spear; hunter's horn; lion; Roman armor; bear, wolf or dog; wicker basket; brazen bull with a fire under it.
+Symbols and Representation: bull; oven; crucifix; stag; oven; white stag on a rock, with a crucifix between antlers; boar spear; hunter's horn; lion; Roman armor; bear, wolf or dog; wicker basket; brazen bull with a fire under it.

 Highlights and Things To Do:

-- Read the Golden Legend and images about St. Eustace.
+- Read more about St. Eustace:

 - See the beautiful stained glass windows of Chartres Cathedral depicting the life of St. Eustace.